workshopdemos/devx-native/README.md

 ## Run the DOGGOS application
 1. Go to Zowe Explorer (Z icon in the VS Code Activity Bar)
 2. Hover the “zosmf” item in the DATA SET section in the sidebar and click on the magnifier icon.
-Enter CUST0xy in the search field and hit enter.
+Enter CUST0xy.PUBLIC in the search field and hit enter.
 Note that CUST0xy is the mainframe user id that is shared by your instructor.
-3. Fill in the data set: CUST0xy.PUBLIC to add all data sets with this prefix to Zowe Explorer (Use your userID number instead of CUST0xy)
 4. Expand the CUST0xy.PUBLIC.JCL data set and right-click on the RUNDOG
 5. Select “Submit Job” menu item, then click "Submit" from the pop-up window
 6. Click on the JOB number in the pop-up message in the right bottom corner to see the JOB output (if the notification disappears, you can hit the bell icon from the bottom-right corner to see)
-7. Expand the “RUNDOG(JOBxxxxx)” and click on the RUN:OUTREP item to browse the program output (Repeat the 6th step if you cannot expand the job output)
+7. Expand the “RUNDOG(JOBxxxxx)” in the JOBS section and click on the RUN:OUTREP item to browse the program output (Repeat the 6th step if you cannot expand the job output)
-8. Breeds not specified in the COBOL code, fall into the OTHER section in the execution report.
+8. Breeds that are not specified in the COBOL code, fall into the OTHER section in the execution report.
 Now, your task is to add one more breed to the program to result in printing it in this report

 ## Edit the DOGGOS application
-Navigate back to the File Explorer Tab to see the local files Open the DOGGOS → COBOL → DOGGOS.CBL file
+Navigate back to the File Explorer Tab to see the local files

+Open the DOGGOS → COBOL → DOGGOS.CBL file

 Add a new dog breed by following:
 1. Copy block of code (lines 59-61) (You can use CTRL+G to jump into the given line number)
 2. Paste it after line 61